bklee18/googlecse/README.md

 About: Utilizing Google CSE API to return results from rubyonrails.org

 Set up: Download repo, bundle install --without production to run locally.
+Make ".env" file in root directory and add your Google Search API key with the name "GOOGLE_API_KEY"